-Usually I just send the links to my girlfriend so we can ridicule the games in private, but I just got one that perfectly demonstrates everything that’s wrong with terrible sex games.
+Usually I just send the links to my partner so we can ridicule the games in private, but I just got one that perfectly demonstrates everything that’s wrong with terrible sex games.
 It’s called Foreplay, and while it’s not the worst sex game ever, it manages to fuck up in several infuriating and sadly common ways.

 So let me break it down for you, for my own amusement and as an example to potential sex game designers.
 I’ve even included suggestions for improvement, ’cause I’m just that nice.

 Fuck-up #1: catering only to hetero, cisgender1 players

 A LOT of sex games straight-up assume that the people playing are heterosexual and cisgender, despite the fact that a sizable portion of humans are not one (or either) of those things.
 But pshhh, why include people with marginalized identities when you can simply pretend they don’t exist?

 The rules of Foreplay only work if the players are a straight dude with a penis and a straight woman with a vagina:

 Take turns drawing from the deck.
 The color determines who reads the card.

 Pink – men read and act out.

 Blue – females read and act out

 Black – any gender reads and acts out.